Roman Republic

 Image from the site of the British Museum, where the tablet is now housed (BM 90920)

-The cylinder was discovered during the excavations that were undertaken at Babylon on behalf of the British Museum from February 1879.
-Jonathan Taylor (referenced below) who presented all of the surviving (and often conflicting) evidence relating to the original discovery of the cylinder, concluded (at p.
-89) that it was discovered (in tact) in March 1879.
+The only known royal inscription of of Cyrus was inscribed in Babylonian (Akkadian) cuneiform on a clay cylinder (illustrated above) from Babylon that related to his capture of the city in 539 BC.
+This cylinder was discovered during the excavations that were undertaken at Babylon on behalf of the British Museum from February 1879.
+Jonathan Taylor (referenced below) who presented all of the surviving (and often conflicting) evidence relating to its original discovery, concluded (at p.
+89) that it had been discovered (in tact) in March 1879.
 He also looked at the conflicting evidence for the location in which the discovery was made, concluding (at p.
 84) that:

-1. the cylinder was probably found in a niche in a wall on the so-called Amron mound, having been deposited there during a restoration; and
+1. it was probably found in a niche in a wall on the so-called Amron mound, having been deposited there during a restoration; and

-2. this wall might have belonged to the Esagil (temple of Marduk), but it was more probably part of the Imgur-Enlil, the inner wall of Babylon, since:
+2. this wall might have belonged to the Esagil (temple of Marduk), but it was more probably part of the Imgur-Enlil, the inner wall of Babylon, since (as we shall see) Cyrus’ restoration of this wall was recorded in the inscription .

 As we have seen, Jonathan Taylor (referenced below, at p.
 89) established that the cylinder was in tact at the time of its discovery in March 1879.
 However, he also established that it had been broken soon after, and that: